-- Many children don't have a traditional 'pimp'.
-It usually begins with a family member.
-Traffickers can be a parent, grandparent, cousin, aunt, uncle, etc. - 98% of exploited children have a history of sexual abuse and neglect - Nearly 80% of commercial sexually exploited children in the United States have been sexually abused in a family situation - Males are just as likely as females to be trafficked by their family. - Most kids engaged in sex trafficking don't consider themselves victims, many of them have been conditioned to normalize their situation - Although 14-16 is a common age for victims to enter trafficking, with familial victims typically the abuse starts at a much younger age - Often emotional, psychological, physical, and relational isolation is a hallmark factor to familial trafficking - Children come from many backgrounds.
-There is no standard socioeconomic situation, race, gender, creed or religious indicator to predict who will be trafficked over another child in a family situation
+- Trafficking usually begins with a family member.
+Traffickers can be a parent, grandparents, cousin, aunt, uncle, etc. - Many commercial sexually exploited children in the United States have been sexually abused in a family situation - Males are just as likely as females to be trafficked by their family - Most kids who are sex trafficked don't consider themselves victims, many of them have been conditioned to normalize their situation - Although 14-16 is a common age for victims to be trafficked, with familial victims typically the abuse starts at a much younger age - Often emotional, psychological, physical, and relational isolation is a hallmark factor to familial trafficking - Children come from many backgrounds: there is no standard socioeconomic situation, race, gender, creed or religious indicator to predict who will be trafficked over another child in a family situation